WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Theoretical Formalization

-To reduce {\bf WSD to TSV}, for each possible sense $s$ of $w$, construct a separate TSV instance that pairs the original {\contextsentence} $C$ with the sense $s$; return the sense $s$ for which TSV$(C, e, s)$ is {\sc True}.\footnote{The uniqueness of $s$ follows from the assumption that every content word in a meaningful utterance is used in exactly one sense.
-This is empirically supported by the fact that 99.7\% of annotated tokens in SemCor are assigned a single sense.} Formally:
+To reduce {\bf WSD to TSV}, we take advantage of the fact that TSV can be applied to a variety of different sense representations, without any explicit dependence on a specific sense inventory.
+We can therefore query a TSV system with various senses of the focus word, using the same sense inventory as the WSD task:

-To reduce {\bf TSV to WiC}, construct a WiC instance that pairs the original {\contextsentence} $C$ with an example {\contextsentence} $C_s$ that contains $w$ used in the sense $s$; return the value of WiC$(C, C_s, w)$. which is either {\sc True} or {\sc False}.
-Formally:
+Thus, given a TSV solver, for any WSD instance we can construct a list of $k$ TSV instances, one for each sense of the focus word in the corresponding WSD sense inventory.
+We return the sense for which the TSV instance returns TRUE (Figure~\ref{fig:reductions}b).
+The correctness of this reduction hinges on the assumption that every content word in context is used in exactly one sense.